If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘I’m not letting him use dark magic on me,’ Smith shouted.
 ‘I read about what he did to Malfoy.’

 ‘Malfoy pretty much deserved it,’ Ron snapped.
 ‘I was there and so were Angelina, Ginny, Katie, and my brothers.
 He thought it was funny to gloat over having deliberately hurt Katie and get in the way of getting her to the hospital wing.’

 ‘Look on the bright side,’ Katie piped up.
 ‘You’ll get very good at defending against the Dark Arts if Harry’s helping.’

 ‘Thanks, Katie.’
 Harry let the sarcasm pour off his tongue.

 ‘You’re welcome.’
-She gave him an innocent stare look and finished her drink.
+She offered him an innocent stare look as she finished her drink.

 ‘What’s wrong with just learning from Neville?’
 Terry Boot demanded.